syncfusion-content/maui-docs/MAUI/ImageEditor/text.md

 ## Add text with manual bounds

 The text can be added with user-defined view bounds.
+The bounds are treated as ratio values of image width and height, so you have to specify bound's rectangle values in the range of 0 to 1

 {% tabs %}
 {% highlight C# tabtitle="C#" %}